Early Childhood Development Milestones: What You Should Know

 - Social and emotional

 - Cognitive (learning, thinking, problem-solving)

 But when you understand development as a whole, you see that educating children goes way beyond letters and numbers.
-“We often focus on creating a language-rich environment using colors, numbers and shapes, but leave out building a child’s emotional vocabulary,” says Yares.
+“We often focus on creating a language-rich environment using colors, numbers and shapes, but leave out building a child’s emotional vocabulary,” Dr. Yares suggests.

-“Understand that development does not happen in a neat, linear fashion like textbooks or charts describe,” Yares says.
+“Understand that development does not happen in a neat, linear fashion like textbooks or charts describe,” Dr. Yares explains.
 “It is uneven and varies from child to child, even within the same family.”
-Yares advises early childhood professionals to understand important time frames and milestones, while learning about how development works at a more holistic level.
+He advises early childhood professionals to understand important time frames and milestones, while learning about how development works at a more holistic level.

-The CDC lists common developmental milestones in young children along with the age range where these changes typically occur.
+The CDC outlines common early childhood development milestones laid out by the age range when these changes typically occur.
 If you have a rough idea of what to expect from children as they reach these milestones, you will be better equipped to work with children and keep an eye out for healthy growth.